Mirror (Flying Saucer Attack album): Background and recording

 After their critically acclaimed second album Further (1995), Rachel Brook left Flying Saucer Attack to focus on her own project Movietone, rendering Flying Saucer Attack a solo project for remaining member Dave Pearce.
 After issuing the rarities compilation album Chorus (1995) to close "phase one" of the band, his first solo album under the Flying Saucer Attack name, New Lands, was a conscious attempt to start "phase two" of the band.
 Exploring new approaches such as sampling, and a more aggressive noise approach, almost disregarding "traditional song structure altogether" the album has retrospectively been referred to as bridging the gap between Further and Mirror.

 While recording Mirror, Pearce was suffering from depression.
 Having felt that "phase two" of the band "never really happened", he instead posed Mirror as a new "phase two."
 He recorded Mirror from 1997–99 with contributions from his fellow Bristolian collaborator Rocker.
 As with New Lands, Mirror was largely recorded on a Yamaha 8-track recorder "with a dual cassette thing".
 Pearce stated: "Some people may go, 'Oh my god, a cassette eight-track!
 Oh dear, oh dear.'
 Even if they can handle the idea of a cassette four-track, they can’t handle the idea of cassette eight-track, but it sounds alright to me."

 Mirror was mastered at Abbey Road Studios.

 With regards to some of Mirror being recorded at Rocker's house, presumably the StAR Studios mentioned in the liner notes as the recording studio for four songs, Pearce noted his "fairly proper equipment", having been "building up lots of stuff over the years", although, as he revealed to Magnet, parts of the album were recorded in Pearce's home with his own equipment, before "[meshing] it together": "there are a number of parts that Rocker and I messed with over here a little bit.
 All the songs I did entirely here or I started them with Rocker and then finished over here.
 There’s nothing that was done entirely with Rocker’s digital set-up."

-Under the influence of Rocker, who had acquired a sampler and "wanted to see if he could make it work," Pearce decided to make Mirror more rhythmic than its predecessors, and a departure from the "one snare, one symbol drumming" he had grown accustomed to: "I thought it would be interesting to see what it would be like to have fairly overt beats, however out of date they may be.
+Under the influence of Rocker, who had acquired a sampler and "wanted to see if he could make it work," Pearce decided to make Mirror more rhythmic than its predecessors, and a departure from the "one snare, one [cymbal] drumming" he had grown accustomed to: "I thought it would be interesting to see what it would be like to have fairly overt beats, however out of date they may be.
 I just wanted to see if that could work."
 As is tradition for Pearce, the folkier songs on the album were recorded alone in his small kitchen.
 Nick Webb mastered the album at London's famous Abbey Road Studios.